 Avoid Heavy Braking

-It is very dangerous to make sudden movements when a car is travelling in the rain as the reaction time of the vehicle is lowered.
-When you do want to slow down you should slowly release your foot off the accelerator and gently push down on the brake.
-If you press your foot down hard on the brakes then it may cause you to skid and lose control which could prove fatal.
+It is very dangerous to make sudden movements when a car is travelling in the rain as the vehicle’s reaction time is lowered.
+You should slowly release your foot off the accelerator and gently push down on the brake when you want to slow down.
+Pressing your foot down hard on the brakes may cause you to skid and lose control, which could prove fatal.

 Watch Your Speed